Carnelian at a Glance

 What is Carnelian good for?+

-Carnelian is a powerful stone of motivation, courage, and creative energy.
+Carnelian is a stone of motivation, courage, and creative energy.
 It stimulates action and helps overcome procrastination and indecision.
 It boosts confidence, enhances creativity, increases physical energy and vitality, and promotes positive life choices.
-Carnelian is also valued for its ability to protect against envy and resentment while encouraging a bold, optimistic approach to life.
+It is also valued for protecting against envy and resentment while encouraging a bold approach to life.

 How can I tell real Carnelian from dyed stones?+